Have your wits about you

 The amazing thing is when the person returns to the chair with their coffee, the bag is still there!

-Try doing that in Vancouver, Toronto or New York, and someone will have stolen your bag as soon as your back is turned.
+Try doing that in Vancouver, Toronto, or New York, and someone will steal your bag as soon as your back is turned.

 From my experience, the Japanese take this safety for granted, and it’s one of the reasons they are taken advantage of overseas.